kevindoyle/git-tutorial/README.md

 Making changes
 ----------------------
 Now you have a file stored, let's make changes and save them.
-Open `new_file.txt`, change it, and save.
+Open `my_file.txt`, change it, and save.
 Now check the state of the repo.

 ```
 $ git status